ImranZaminAli/option-and-fx-pricing/README.md

 This is a work in progress for myself to explore option pricing.
 Currently this only contains an implementation of Black Scholes and Monte Carlo methods for pricing an option.
 Later on I will also be incorporating FX pricing as well.

-My next steps will be the following:
+My next steps include the following:

 - IVS modelling
 - ML models (decision trees and neural networks)